balaramkantipudi/CSC-405-605_Spring-2022_Assignment/README.md

 *Based on the dataset, here I am supposed to suggest a movie for date night.
 The program should be able to generate top movies and suggest top 5 movies which are best for date night.
 The datasets provided are ratings, users and movies*

+**Assignment 3:**

+*Provided with the most popular titanic dataset and the task I need to do is to study the survival rate of passengers on titanic and what variables affected survival*